abting/project_doge/VHDL/quadrature_decoder/README.md

 # Quadrature Decoder

-The quadrature decoder is a VHDL component that computes the angular direction, angular position and anglar speed of a incremental "quadrature" encoder.
+The quadrature decoder is a VHDL component that computes the angular direction, angular position and anglar speed of an incremental "quadrature" encoder.

 ## Architecture